|Nutrition Facts (per serving)|

 Add the bread flour and kosher salt.
 Using the dough hook attachment, mix on the lowest setting until just combined, about 1 minute.
-Increase the speed to medium, and knead dough until smooth, about 8 minutes.
+Increase the speed to medium, and knead the dough until smooth, about 8 minutes.
 The dough will be smooth and elastic but also dense and firm to the touch.

 Transfer the dough to a lightly oiled bowl.
 Turn once to coat, cover bowl with plastic wrap, and let sit at room temperature until doubled in size, about 1 1/2 hours.

 Meanwhile, make the filling.
 Heat the olive oil in a large skillet over medium-high heat.
 Add the onions and cook, stirring occasionally, until caramelized, about 15 minutes.

 Remove from heat, stir in 2 teaspoons of the poppy seeds, and season with coarse salt and freshly ground black pepper to taste.
 Set aside to cool.

 Uncover and punch down the dough.
 Cover again and let sit until doubled in size again, about 1 hour.

-Uncover dough and transfer to a work surface.
+Uncover the dough and transfer it to a work surface.
 Portion into 12 equal-sized balls.

 Place 6 balls each on 2 parchment-lined baking sheets.
 Cover with plastic wrap and let sit until puffed, about 30 minutes.

-Heat oven to 450 F. Uncover the balls, and, using your fingers, press the center of each to to make an indentation.
+Heat oven to 450 F. Uncover the balls, and, using your fingers, press the center of each to make an indentation.
 Continue to press and stretch the center of each ball until the middle is thin and flat with a thick ring of dough on the outer edge.
-Allow to rise while the oven heats.
+Allow them to rise while the oven heats.

 When ready to bake, fill the centers of each dough round with about 1 teaspoon of the onion-poppy seed filling.